Celebrating Eleven Years Online...!

 Bow Bulbs

-Several well known trawler designers seem to favor bow bulbs on nearly everything that moves.
-In my view, placing bow bulbs on relatively small vessels cannot be encouraged for any vessel under around 65 feet or so, due to potentially dangerous handling characteristics in following seas.
-This is particularly so for short and fat boats which will already exhibit excessive yaw in following seas.
-What is favorable in the towing tank is not necessarily a benefit in the ocean, where wave-size-to-boat-size quickly becomes an overriding factor.
+It is also my view that in spite of any potential reductions in resistance, placing bow bulbs on relatively small vessels cannot be encouraged due to potentially dangerous handling characteristics in following seas.
+This is especially so for short and fat boats that will already experience excessive yaw in following seas.

 Propeller Nozzles